 Be wary of “free” COBRA administration.
 As the saying goes, if something is too good to be true, it probably is.
 How long is the service free for, one year?
 2 years?
 Are they charging you more on the backend for another service?
 Are they going above and beyond to make sure your company is staying in compliance, taking responsibility when issues arise, and providing exceptional customer service?
 Inadequate COBRA administration can lead to hefty fines from both the IRS and the Department of Labor, not to mention lawsuits.
 Is saving a couple hundred annually worth the risk of shelling out thousands?

 It’s okay to question your broker.
 In fact, you should.
-There’s obvious reasons to enlist the services of a broker.
+There are obvious reasons to enlist the services of a broker.
 They handle a lot the nitty gritty on the behalf of your HR Department, so that your company’s HR doesn’t have to.
 They are specialist who service a great value.
-That being said, they are a businesses too.
+That being said, they are a business too.
 Which means, like any business, they too are trying to increase their bottom dollar – as they should - but that might not always be in your company’s best interest.
 The truth is there’s a number of COBRA admins who pay brokers a commission for bringing them business.
-So while going with a certain COBRA admin might benefit your broker, that doesn’t mean it’s the best option for your company.
+So, while going with a certain COBRA admin might benefit your broker, that doesn’t mean it’s the best option for your company.
 There’s also brokers who have developed a relationship, or partnership if you will, with a COBRA admin that they trust, which is certainly not a bad thing.
 But again, just because your broker plays “favorites” with a COBRA TPA doesn’t necessarily mean your company should be tied to those preferences.
 The bottom line is your broker is there to ease a burden for your company but their TPA recommendations shouldn’t be absolute.
 Every company looking to outsource their COBRA administration should take the time to independently research the best options available for their company.

 Whether you're a current CobraHelp client or a prospective client, these are all things your company’s HR department should be asking to ensure a smooth transition into next year's benefits.
 Ask us, ask your broker, ask our competitors.
 Do your due diligence now and I assure you it will save you a lot of time and money down the road.
 Contact our COBRA Compliance and Continuation of Benefits experts today.

 Was this article helpful?